daltonrowe/frameshifter/README-plugins-available.md

 ### Welcome

-Welcome screen with animated SVGator logo.
+Welcome screen with animated logo.

 ### Status Panel

-General status panel for expanded information.
+Status panel with examples of all the general data FrameShifter has available.

 ### edcss